-Giles primarily defends in the full spectrum of criminal cases with an emphasis on fraud, money laundering and drugs offences.
+Giles appears in the full spectrum of criminal cases with an emphasis on fraud, money laundering and drugs offences.
+He has a mixed practice and defends and prosecutes in equal measure.
 He has significant experience in matters relating to the proceeds of crime.
 He has appeared as led junior and junior alone in a wide range of cases including murder, blackmail, false imprisonment, firearms, grievous bodily harm, serious fraud, drugs offences and money laundering.

-He has experience of Coroners’ Inquests, extradition work and is instructed in a large number of cases involving offences of animal welfare and, particularly, offences arising from the ‘dangerous dogs’ legislation.
+Giles has experience of Coroners’ Inquests, extradition cases and is instructed in a large number of cases involv-ing offences of animal welfare and, particularly, offences arising from the ‘dangerous dogs’ legislation.

 BVC (Inns of Court School of Law)